Alejogb1/job-board/blog-data/error-reading-server-preface-http2-connection.md

 	fmt.Println("Response:\n", string(body))
 }
 ```

 In Go it is often more specific because `net/http` doesn't support HTTP/2 out of the box You need to specifically add `golang.org/x/net/http2` to make http2 requests like in the example provided This also highlights the fact that the server needs to support the HTTP/2 protocol or this will fail with similar errors we are discussing

-Alright another common gotcha is TLS configuration with HTTP/2 The spec requires TLS for HTTP/2 so if you're not using TLS or if your TLS configuration is incorrect you'll see a similar error The client needs to be able to negotiate a compatible TLS version and cipher suite and the server also needs to support that as well You want to check the TLS versions of both server and client they have to be compatible
+another common gotcha is TLS configuration with HTTP/2 The spec requires TLS for HTTP/2 so if you're not using TLS or if your TLS configuration is incorrect you'll see a similar error The client needs to be able to negotiate a compatible TLS version and cipher suite and the server also needs to support that as well You want to check the TLS versions of both server and client they have to be compatible

 And let's not forget the importance of SNI Server Name Indication especially if you're hosting multiple domains on the same IP address If the SNI is not sent or is sent incorrectly the server might not know what certificate to present which can cause the preface to be invalid That can lead to connection problems including that vague error you are seeing

 Ok so we've covered some main issues Now let's talk about debugging this mess if you still haven't found the problem Curl with the `-v` flag is your best friend for this That gives you super detailed information about the TLS handshake and HTTP/2 negotiation The data is very low level and it is amazing to figure out the problem If curl works but other clients do not then you know it is client specific and not the server

 I once spent a whole day just staring at tcpdumps trying to decipher why the client was behaving like a moron Turns out the client was trying to use an older TLS version that was disabled on the server it was truly a pain in the butt that day But it shows you that network capturing tools like tcpdump wireshark can be incredibly valuable too